9 Best Spa Resorts in Sedona, AZ

 The rooms here are adobe casitas that have a Native American motif throughout.
 They all feature Pendleton wool blankets, leather benches, soaking tubs, and beehive fireplaces.
 For a special romantic vacation splurge book one of the pool suites, which come with private heated outdoor spa pools with waterfalls.

-The Mii amo destination spa here is adults only and features a full range of treatments, from Native-American-inspired therapies to massage and meditation and mindfulness classes.
 Other resort amenities include three swimming pools, tennis courts, croquet courts, and a restaurant.

 Accommodation: Enchantment Resort